Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Fully Consistent Approach

 \subsection{Imbalances and Causality}

-The naive approach of the previous section sweeps under the rug two important constraints, which are irrelevant at equilibrium: supply/demand imbalances (which are zero if markets clear) and causality (firms must decide production before they know how much they will manage to sell).

-Accounting for the first implies the following.
+Accounting for the first constraint implies the following.
 If demand exceeds supply, all of a firm's production will be sold and exchanged, whereas if supply exceeds demand, only the quantity that was demanded will be traded, leaving a surplus that will add to the firm's inventories.
-Hence, the flow of goods going from $i$ to $j$ must be computed with care; instead of the single quantity $Q_{ji}(t)$ considered in the previous section, we need to introduce the amount of goods $i$ {\it demanded} by firm $j$, $Q_{ji}^{\text{d}}$, that can only be smaller or equal to the quantity actually exchanged, $Q_{ji}$.
+Hence, the flow of goods going from $i$ to $j$ must be computed with care; instead of the single quantity $x_{ji}(t)$ considered in the previous section, we need to introduce the amount of goods $i$ {\it demanded} by firm $j$, $x_{ji}^{\text{d}}$, that can only be smaller or equal to the quantity actually exchanged, $x_{ji}$.
 This can be understood as a contract that may only be fully honoured if firm $i$ produces enough to meet all demands.
-In a similar fashion, we distinguish the amounts $C^{\text{d}}$ demanded by households from what will be effectively sold to them, $C$, as well as the work hours posted by firms $\ell_i^{\text{d}}$ from the total amount of work $L^{\text{s}}$ households are willing to provide.
+In a similar fashion, we distinguish the amounts $C^{\text{d}}$ demanded by households from what they will effectively be able to buy, $C$.
+Similarly, the work hours posted by firms $\ell_i^{\text{d}}$ may not be equal to the total amount of work $L^{\text{s}}$ households are willing to provide.
 To handle the situation where supply exceeds demand, we keep track of firm $i$'s inventory of good $j$, denoted by $I_{ij}(t)$ and to which we successively add the goods that the firms did not manage to sell or to use and subtract those that perished.

 Implementing causality in the dynamics also means dissecting the firms' decision processes.
 Clearly, goods can only be sold at time $t$ after they have been produced at time $t-1$, and prices may change (if only slightly) between these two times.
 More importantly, firms only have partial information about the amount of goods they will be able to buy and sell when they plan for the next production cycle.
 Likewise, the number of employees they will be able to hire is not known precisely, because it depends on the amount of work deemed acceptable by the households.
 It is at this stage that we will introduce a heuristic rule that allows firms to plan for the next production round by making more or less informed guesses about these unknown quantities.
 In the present work, we assume that firms base their estimate on what happened in the previous time step, although more complicated and more general rules can already be imagined.